-OVERVIEW: This funder supports health and welfare organizations in the Boston area.
-The trust is administered by the law firm of Hemenway & Barnes LLP, with most grants in the $50,000 to $150,000 range.
+OVERVIEW: Jane’s Trust supports arts and culture, education, environment, and health and welfare organizations in the Boston area.
+The trust is administered by the law firm of Hemenway & Barnes LLP.

-PROFILE: Hemenway & Barnes LLP is a Boston-based law firm that's been around for nearly 150 years.
+PROFILE: Established in 2002, Jane’s Trust is a grantmaking trust created by Jane B. Cook, who passed away in 2002 and left behind a legacy of generosity.
+Jane’s Trust is administered at Hemenway & Barnes and has five trustees.
+Hemenway & Barnes LLP is a Boston-based law firm that has operated for approximately 150 years.
 Legal services the firm provides include estate planning, probate and trust, business law, real estate and land use planning, nonprofit representation, tax planning and reporting, technology and licensing, and litigation and dispute resolution.
-But what sets this law firm apart from others in the city, at least to us here at IP, is Jane’s Trust.
+Grantmaking interests are arts and culture, education, environment, and health and welfare.

-Most Jane’s Trust grants are between $50,000 and $150,000, however, a few grants fall below or above that range.
-Most awards are project grants, operating grants, and capital grants.
-Endowments and challenge grants are made on a case-by-case basis.
-Most grants are single-year grants, or two years maximum.
+Most Jane’s Trust grants are between $50,000 and $150,000, although a few grants fall below or above that range.
+View lists of past grants on the funder’s website.
+The greater Boston area is a large focus of this funder’s grantmaking.
+Jane’s Trust defines the Boston area as the cities and towns within Route 128, as far north as Lynn and as far south as Braintree.
+However, it also awards grants in Maine, New Hampshire, Vermont, and southwest and central Florida.
+Most grants are single-year grants or for two years maximum.
 Jane’s Trust does not allocate specific dollar amounts to its areas of interest or to particular geographical areas.